A. V. Apkarian: Career

+Apkarian's research helped established neuroplasticity as a mechanism of chronic pain.
+In 2012, his group published the first evidence that functional connectivity between the medial prefrontal cortex and nucleus accumbens prospectively predicts the development of chronic back pain.

-Dr. Apkarian's research has increasingly focused on the translation of neuroimaging findings to improve clinical treatment of chronic pain, including the development of preventative treatments and the strategic use of placebo treatment.
-This work should hopefully traverse through the alleviation of clinical pain conditions, as well as a more exact theoretical and mechanistic understanding of the brain.
+Apkarian's research has increasingly focused on the translation of neuroimaging findings to improve clinical treatment of chronic pain, including the development of preventative treatments and the strategic use of placebo treatment.

-Chronic pain is one of the biggest health problems in the world.
-In United States, chronic pain costs the United States about $100 billion a year.
 As per a Technology Review magazine:

 A. Vania Apkarian and his colleagues at Northwestern University have found a series of abnormalities in the brains of chronic pain sufferers: the part of the prefrontal cortex linked to decision making appears to have shrunk in chronic pain patients.
 And another part of the prefrontal cortex linked to emotion is hyperactive.
 In fact, a unique study assessing background pain in chronic back-pain patients suggests that the constant pain these people experience is linked to activity almost entirely in emotion-regulating parts of the brain.

-According to Dr. Vania Apkarian it is important to treat pain early to prevent any permanent changes or damages to the nervous system.

-Criticisms of Dr. Apkarian's work include his focus on chronic low back pain, low rates of depression in his clinical cohorts, and emphasis on cortical mechanisms of chronic pain.
-Nevertheless, his use of rigorous statistical analyses, validation of findings in independent cohorts, replication of findings using multiple imaging modalities, use of longitudinal neuroimaging, and replication of key fMRI findings in rodent models of neuropathic pain have created a consistent body of research.